zsiki/ls/doc/source/usersguide.rst

 - open in composer view

 Export to pdf
-    You can export the composition to a single multi-page PDF file or to separate files (individual single page PDF file for each selected polygon).
+    You can export the composition to a single multi-page PDF file or to separate files (individual single page PDF file for each selected polygons).
 In the first case give the PDF file after pressing the Plot button.
 In the second case you must fill the *Output filename pattern* field according to the *Output filename expression* of QGIS.
-After pressing the Plot button, select the directory where you want to save the PDF files.
+After pressing the Plot button, select the directory to where you want to save the PDF files.

 .. figure:: images/u27.png